kiet-git/vnstock_project/README.md

 Tên, mô tả, tính như nào, câu sql (để giúp người dùng hiểu đúng) Features must be non-linear
 Features that correlate with each other

+## Data Science
+Prediction: How much the stock price will increase or decrease within the next 3 days?